Parish Calendar

 Bountiful Basement

 The Bountiful Basement Food Bank is open to those families in need.
 The Bountiful Basement is located in the basement of the Joseph Center during the days and hours of Tuesdays 9:30 AM to 12:00 PM, and Wednesdays 5:00 PM to 6:45 PM.
-In July, the Bountiful Basement served 270 families; 212 Seniors; 442 Adults; 180 Children; for a total of 834 individuals who needed help to feed themselves and their families.
-Thank you for being there for them!
+If interested in volunteering, please contact Eric Russell or Deacon Dick Beercheck.

 Mobile Pantry

-The Mobile Pantry provides free produce to those with qualifying low incomes every first Wednesday of each month from 4:30 PM to 6:30 PM.
+The Mobile Pantry provides free produce to those with qualifying low incomes every first Wednesday of each month from 5:30 PM to 6:30 PM.
 It is located in the parking lot next to the Joseph Center.
 Be mindful to volunteers that will direct you through the Mobile Pantry line.
-To see the flyer of the full details, please click the button below.
+No one is allowed to be on the property before 4:30pm.

 Tai Chi Easy At The Joseph Center